Ironhead Pinion Gear Remove And Install

 The oil pump drive gear (Harley #26318-37) is commonly referred to as the spiral gear.
 You will notice that one side of it has a hash mark - this faces out toward the pinion gear.
 The spiral oil pump gear meshes with it as it goes on the pinion shaft.

 The pinion shaft has four cogs, and one of them is wider than the other three.
 This means the spiral gear and pinion gear only fit one way, but you can still mis-time the breather valve.
-It may take several attempts to line up the gears.

-Once the breather is correctly timed the pinion gear can be installed.
+Once the breather is correctly timed, the pinion gear can be installed.

-NOTE: If the breather valve is not correctly timed, the gear case does not get properly lubricated.
+CAUTION: If the breather valve is not correctly timed, the gear case does not get properly lubricated.
 This can have disastrous results at higher RPMs.

 Install Pinion Gear With Tool